abenga/rust_notes/content/concurrency.md

 *   ***Threads***: Threads are logical flows that run in the context of a single process and are scheduled by the kernel.
 They share the same virtual address space like I/O multiplexing flows.

+Concurrent programming and parallel programming are becoming increasingly important as more computers take advantage of multiple processors.
+Programming in this context is difficult and error prone, but Rust hopes to change this.
+By leveraging ownership and type checking, many concurrency errors are compilation errors rather than runtime errors.
+This allows us to write code that is free of subtle bugs and is easy to refactor without introducing new bugs.